Priapulida

 Together with Echiura and Sipuncula, they were once placed in the taxon Gephyrea, but consistent morphological and molecular evidence supports their belonging to Ecdysozoa, which also includes arthropods and nematodes.
 Fossil findings show that the mouth design of the stem-arthropod Pambdelurion is identical with that of priapulids, indicating that their mouth is an original trait inherited from the last common ancestor of both priapulids and arthropods, even if modern arthropods no longer possess it.
 Among Ecdysozoa, their nearest relatives are Kinorhyncha and Loricifera, with which they constitute the Scalidophora clade named after the spines covering the introvert (scalids).
 They feed on slow-moving invertebrates, such as polychaete worms.

+Some analyses suggest that Priapulida may represent a basal lineage within Ecdysozoa, leading to their classification as "living fossils".
 Priapulid-like fossils are known at least as far back as the Middle Cambrian.
 They were likely major predators of the Cambrian period.
 However, crown-group priapulids cannot be recognized until the Carboniferous.
-22 extant species of priapulid worms are known, half of them being of meiobenthic size.
+Twenty-two extant species of priapulid worms are known, half of them being of meiobenthic size.